pjfpotter/spanbot/README.md

 The goal of this project is to make a web application that generates random sentences in Spanish using a Context Free Grammar.

-You can see a basic version here: https://hola-amigo.glitch.me/
+You can see an example here and edit the code https://editor.p5js.org/pjfpotter/sketches/lJDFB8cdE

-And a more developed one here: https://spanbot2.glitch.me/

 I want to develop this to make it into a useful tool for a working Spanish teacher.